influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/serviceMonitor.md

 withTargetLabels(targetLabels)
 ```

-"TargetLabels transfers labels on the Kubernetes Service onto the target."
+"TargetLabels transfers labels from the Kubernetes `Service` onto the created metrics.
+All labels set in `selector.matchLabels` are automatically transferred."

 ### fn spec.withTargetLabelsMixin